rk94407/private_key_encrypt/README.md

 Open your terminal or command prompt and execute the following command to install the necessary libraries:

-- `pip install pycryptodome python-dotenv`
+- `pip install pycryptodome python-dotenv qr-code`

 If you are using a system where Python 3 is not the default Python interpreter (e.g., systems where python points to Python 2.x), you might need to use pip3 instead: